The 10 South Carolina Cities With The Largest Black Population For 2026

-The most African American cities in South Carolina are Orangeburg and Marion for 2025 based on Saturday Night Science.
+The most African American cities in South Carolina are Orangeburg and Lake City for 2026 based on Saturday Night Science.

 Most African American cities in South Carolina research summary.
 We used Saturday Night Science to analyze South Carolina’s most recent Census data to determine the blackest cities in South Carolina based on the percentage of Black residents.
 Here are the results of our analysis: